Contractors and insurance deductibles

 State law prohibits contractors from offering to pay homeowners’ insurance deductibles or offering anything of value as encouragement to enter into a contract to repair damage covered by an insurance claim.

-A new law (effective since Aug.
-1, 2018) requires that contractors include a written notification about the law in their “initial estimate."
+Contractors are also required to include a written notification about the law in their “initial estimate" to make homeowners aware of the requirements.
 The "initial estimate" also includes price agreeable contracts.

-The new law also requires insurance companies to provide a similar written notification to homeowners in their initial correspondence about a claim.
+Insurance companies must also provide a similar written notification to homeowners in their initial correspondence about a claim.